yaobinwen/robin_on_rails/blockchain/README.md

 Why was blockchain invented?
 Because its inventor, Satoshi Nakamoto, wanted to remove the central trusted financial institute, i.e. the banks, to allow the buyers to pay **directly** to the sellers **without the double-spending issue**.

-In essense, the central trusted financial institute does two tasks:
+In essence, the central trusted financial institute does two tasks:

 - maintaining a central ledger that tracks the amount of money owned by each customer;
 - verifying the payment to guarantee no money is spent twice.